 Remember, a baby shower is about two things: gifts and conversations.
 Even if you aren’t “showering” the guests of honor with gifts like you did during the first party, enjoying each other’s company is still an important part of celebrating their new bundle of joy.

-So, to help you plan the best get-together possible, here are 10 unique baby shower ideas.
+Now that we’ve covered a few baby shower guidelines, it’s time to get to the fun part: baby shower ideas!
+So, to help you plan the best get-together possible, here are 15 unique baby shower ideas.
 Enjoy!